JNicolas45/Game-Review-2/BTD6 Review.md

 # Game Review for Bloon Tower Defense 6

 ## Details
-Released on December 17th 2018, catagorized under STRATEGY, developed and published by NINJA KIWI, released June 13th 2018 on the APP store
+Released on December 17th 2018 for PC users, catagorized under STRATEGY, developed and published by NINJA KIWI, released June 13th 2018 on the APP store

 ### Game Title